What is Early Intensive Behavioural Intervention?

 What is Early Intensive Behavioural Intervention used for?

-Early Intensive Behavioural Intervention (EIBI) is used to help autistic children learn appropriate behaviour, which takes the place of difficult behaviour.
+Early Intensive Behavioural Intervention (EIBI) is used to help autistic children learn new skills and behaviour.
+These skills and behaviour take the place of challenging behaviour that negatively affects children or other people.

 - learn to imitate